Make Your Digital Presence Accessible to Everyone

 +12% conversion rate - Government ContractingA federal software contractor

-We needed Section 508 attestation to qualify for a $2.3M federal contract.
-Their team knew exactly what auditors look for, prepared our VPAT, and got us compliant in six weeks.
+We needed proven Section 508 conformance to qualify for a $2.3M federal contract.
+Their team knew exactly what auditors look for, tested every application, and got us compliant in six weeks.
 We won the contract.

 $2.3M contract secured - HealthcareA national hospital network

 We received an ADA demand letter on a Friday afternoon.
-By the following Thursday we had a documented remediation roadmap and legal-defensible conformance report.
+By the following Thursday we had a documented remediation roadmap and a detailed conformance report our attorney could use.
 The plaintiff's counsel withdrew the complaint.

 Lawsuit dismissed